 The best way to tell if ground breakfast sausage is spoiled is to pay attention to the sausage’s color, smell, texture, and expiration date.
 Rotten ground breakfast sausage displays a grayish-brown color, rancid odor, and slimy texture.
 Use “best before” dates as an additional guideline.

-Breakfast sausages are finger-liking good (if fresh).
+Breakfast sausages are finger-licking good (if fresh).
 So, to prevent you from accidentally biting into breakfast sausage gone rotten, we’re proving all you need to know about how to tell if breakfast sausage has gone foul.
 For the full description, continue reading.

 How to Tell if Ground Breakfast Sausage Has Gone Bad